chrismaltais/options-trading-playground/README.md

-# options-trading-playground
+# Option Trading Playground
-A playground for determining options trading strategies
+Scripts to determine which strategies suck and which suck less.

+Will update soon...